akalp/hostNetInfoServer/README.md

 ```
 Each object in the list represents a network interface, and includes the following fields:

-* name: The name of the interface.
+* `name`: The name of the interface.
-* mtu: The maximum transmission unit (MTU) of the interface.
+* `mtu`: The maximum transmission unit (MTU) of the interface.
-* flags: A comma-separated list of flags that describe the state of the interface (e.g., "up", "broadcast", "multicast", etc.).
+* `flags`: A comma-separated list of flags that describe the state of the interface (e.g., "up", "broadcast", "multicast", etc.).
-* addresses: An object of objects representing the IP addresses associated with the interface.
+* `addresses`: An object of objects representing the IP addresses associated with the interface.
 Each ip address grouped by the type of it (IPv4 or IPv6).

 ### License